osrsbox/osrsbox.github.io/_posts/2018-08-18-writing-runelite-plugins-part-3-config.md

 The enum data type creates a _combobox_ menu where a user can select from a set of predefined values in a drop-down menu.
 An example of the entry in the RuneLite configuration menu is displayed below, followed by an example of the code required to implement it:

-{% include figure.html path="blog/runelite-part3/config-menu-enum.png" alt="Example configuration menu item for a combobox selector" %}
+{% include figure.html path="blog/runelite-part3/config-menu-enum.png" alt="Example configuration menu item for a combo box selector" %}

 {% highlight java %}
 enum OptionEnum